localhostdotdev/localhostdotdev.github.io/me.md

 (i will provide my personal details if you are interested to work with me and i'm interested too, i'm european)

-you can contact me at work@localhostdotdev.com
+you can contact me at work@localhostdotdev.com (in the process of making that email address, you can use localhostdotdev@gmail.com meanwhile)

 **2019**